Handky History, Family Crest & Coats of Arms

 Early records in Cheshire revealed: Jonn Hanky, of Churton in 1533, according to Earwaker's East Cheshire; and the Wills of Chester listed Hugh Hankey, of Churton in 1562 and Robert Hankey, of Darnell in 1610.

-Important Dates for the Handky family
+Early History of the Handky family

 This web page shows only a small excerpt of our Handky research.
 Another 104 words (7 lines of text) covering the years 1770 and 1761 are included under the topic Early Handky History in all our PDF Extended History products and printed products wherever possible.